How to Compare Car Storage Prices (and Save)

 Putting your car into storage isn’t quite as simple as just parking it and walking away, especially if you want it to be in tip-top shape when you come back for it.
 A little bit of prep work now can save you a lot of headaches later by preventing common issues that pop up when a car sits unused for a while.
 Think of it like getting your car settled in for a long, comfortable nap – you want to make sure it’s protected and cozy!
 Whether you’re storing it for a few months or looking at a longer term, these straightforward steps will help keep your vehicle happy and healthy.

-Your Pre-Storage Car Care Checklist
+Your Pre-Storage Car Prep Checklist

 First things first, let’s get your car sparkling clean, both inside and out.
 You’ll want to remove any dirt, crumbs, or forgotten items from the interior – this helps prevent pests from making a new home and keeps things smelling fresh.
 A good wash and wax for the exterior will give the paint an extra layer of protection.